alfiecg24/Achilles/README.md

 If you find any issues with the documentation, please open an issue or submit a pull request to help improve it.

 ## Supported devices
-The regular gaster exploit should support A7 - A11 as well as T2, and booting PongoOS should work on A8 - A11 - however, I have only managed to test on the following devices:
+The regular gaster exploit should support A7-11 as well as T2, and booting PongoOS should work on A8-11 - with that, I have confirmed that the following devices work on my setup (M1 MacBook Air + IOKit):
 * iPad Pro 10.5" (A10X) - regular, PongoOS
+* iPad Pro 12.9" (A10X) - regular, PongoOS
 * iPad Pro 9.7" (A9X) - regular, PongoOS
 * iPhone 6 (A8) - regular, PongoOS

+SoCs that still need testing are as follows:
+* A11 (iPhone 8/X) - regular, PongoOS
+* T2 (Macs) - regular
+* A10 (iPhone 7 (Plus), iPad 6) - regular, PongoOS
+* A9 (iPhone 6S (Plus), iPhone SE, iPad 5) - regular, PongoOS
+* A8X (iPad Air 2) - regular, PongoOS
+* A7 (iPhone 5S, iPad Air, iPad Mini 2/3) - regular

+If you want to test with your device, please do so and them submit an issue or pull request with your results.
+Make sure to include information about your host machine (OS version, model), device (model, SoC) and iOS version (only necessary if having issues with PongoOS).

-If anyone else has had successes or failures with other devices, please let me know so I can update this list and/or fix any issues you may experience.
+If anyone else has successes or failures with other devices, please let me know so I can update this list and/or fix any issues you may experience.
 ## Disclaimer
 You may find that there are similarities in here to other projects like this - and that is true.
 This was just a personal project for me to learn more about the BootROM and iOS bootchain.
 As a result, I relied a lot on open-source solutions such as [ipwndfu](https://github.com/axi0mX/ipwndfu), [gaster](https://github.com/0x7ff/gaster) and [PongoOS](https://github.com/checkra1n/PongoOS) to help me along the way.